nazab/Standalone-Pages/README.md

-# WordPress Plugin Boilerplate
+# WordPress Plugin Standalone Pages

-The WordPress Plugin Boilerplate serves as a foundation off of which to build your WordPress plugins.
+An easy way to deploy standalone pages by just uploading new pages template files.

 ## Features

-* The Plugin Boilerplate is fully-based on the WordPress [Plugin API](http://codex.wordpress.org/Plugin_API)
-* Uses [PHPDoc](http://en.wikipedia.org/wiki/PHPDoc) conventions for easily following the code
-* Liberal use of `TODO` to guide you through what you need to change
-* Uses a strict file organization scheme to make sure the assets are easily maintainable
+* Automaticly create WordPress pages for each "standalone template" present in the curent theme.
+* Does not override any changes to the "standalone page" made in the admin.
+Like Page title, or Hierarchy.

 ## Usage

-The WordPress Plugin Boilerplate is ready to activate as-is (though it includes no real functionality).

-1. Copy the `plugin-boilerplate` directory into your `wp-content/plugins` directory
+1. Copy the `standalon-pages` directory into your `wp-content/plugins` directory
 2. Navigate to the "Plugins" dashboard page
-3. Locate the menu item that reads "TODO"
+3. Locate the menu item that reads "Standalon pages"
 4. Click on "Activate"

-This will activate the WordPress Plugin Boilerplate.
-Because the Boilerplate has no real functionality, nothing will be added to WordPress; however, this demonstrates exactly how your plugin should behave as you're working with it.
+This will activate the WordPress Plugin Standalone Pages and create the missing standalone page.

 ## License

-The WordPress Plugin Boilerplate is licensed under the GPL v2 or later.
+The WordPress Plugin Standalon Pages is licensed under the GPL v2 or later.

 > This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as